spesmilo/electrum-server/HOWTO.md

     $ sudo apt-get install python-setuptools python-openssl python-leveldb libleveldb-dev
     $ sudo easy_install jsonrpclib irc plyvel

+For the python irc module please note electrum-server currently only supports versions between 11 and 14.0.
+The setup.py takes care of installing a supported version but be aware of it when installing or upgrading manually.

 Regarding leveldb, see the steps in README.leveldb for further details, especially if your system doesn't have the python-leveldb package or if plyvel installation fails.